unitn-sml/pyconstruct/docs/source/index.rst

 Pyconstruct
 ===========

-Welcome to the documentation of the Pyconstruct project.
+Welcome to the documentation of Pyconstruct.

 .. automodule:: pyconstruct